-You didn’t have to do anything spectacular, award-winning, or monumental to win their approval, they just see your light.
+You didn’t have to do anything spectacular, award-winning, or monumental to win their approval, this person just sees your light.
 You could fail miserably and they are still right there next to you telling you what you need to hear.
-They applaud your every intention—not the outcome—as award-winning.
-When self-defeat brings you down, you can trust them and you feel your own self-assurance come back by just being in their presence.
+They applaud every intention—not the outcome—as “award-winning.”
+And when self-defeat brings you down, they know it and do something about it.

-When I see the goodness my person possesses, the comfort that exists when together, the smile they put on my face, and their faith in me— I see a human depiction of how God would be if He were physically with me on Earth.
+When I see the goodness my person possesses, the comfort that exists when we’re together, the authentic, unselfish smile they put on my face, and their faith in me— I see a human depiction of how Jesus would be if He were physically with me on Earth.

 God put your person in your life to show you His love through them and we ought to know that it is God working through that person, just for you.